|Calendar Listings for the Week beginning July 17|

 Men's Cancer Support Group, second and fourth Monday, 4:30 p.m., Cancer Care Center, Pen Bay Medical Center, Rockport.
 FMI: 596-8977.

 Parkinson's Support Group, first Tuesday, noon, Anderson Inn at Quarry Hill, Camden.
+Bring a bag lunch.
 FMI: 594-1637.

 CamRock Network, first and third Tuesday, 8-9 a.m., 3 Dogs Cafe, Rte.
 1, Rockport.
 Women's networking group provides referrals, support and information to help businesses.
 FMI: 542-3833, 542-4737 or camrocknetwork.com.

 Fiber Arts Group, first and third Tuesday, 3:30-5 p.m., Rockport Library.
-The group welcomes those who know how or want to learn how to knit, spin, crochet, embroider, felt or do other fabric arts.
 FMI: 236-3642 or rockport.lib.me.us.

 Senior Learning Sessions & Potlucks, Rocky Coast Home, Booker St., Thomaston.
 First Tuesday learning session at 10 a.m.
 Fourth Tuesday potluck at noon.
 Bring a dish or dessert.
 FMI: thomastonrec.com or 975-2544.

 Thomaston Library Intergenerational Book Club, third Tuesday, 2:30 p.m., Thomaston Library, 60 Main St. July's book is "Where'd You Go, Bernadette?" by Maria Semple.

 Rockland Elks Lodge Bingo, Wednesdays, doors open 4:30 p.m., drawings 6:20 p.m., bingo 6:30 p.m.

-Stress Reduction Sessions, Wednesdays, 4:15 p.m., Bok Medical Building (behind Rockland Library).
-Ear acupuncture, chair massage, breathing techniques.
-Donations accepted.
+Stress Reduction Sessions, Wednesdays, 4:15 p.m., Bok Medical Building.
+Ear acupuncture, chair massage and reflexology.
+Free.
 FMI: 594-6993.